tddfellow/tddfellow.github.io/source/about-me/index.markdown

 #### Achievements

 * Improved API development process by introducing JSON Hyper-Schema and automating all the tooling required.
-Additionally contributed to aforementioned open-source tooling to make it easier to use for Wimdu's cases, and of course to fix discovered bugs.
-As a result any development effort related to API became much more structured, faster and simpler;
-  additionally it allowed us to always have detailed auto-generated API documentation
+Additionally contributed to the aforementioned open-source tooling to make it easier to use for Wimdu's cases, and of course to fix discovered bugs.
+As a result any development effort related to API became much more structured, faster and more straightforward; additionally, it allowed us always to have detailed auto-generated API documentation
-* Built Mobile API gateway, that allows for much quicker iterations on mobile API endpoints without changing main API.
-Thanks to that, mobile application was released faster
+* Built Mobile API gateway, that allows for much quicker iterations on mobile API endpoints without changing the main API.
+Thanks to that, the mobile application was released faster
-* Built first couple of microservices.
+* Built the first couple of microservices.
 Convinced DevOps and Developers to use Docker by example
 * Helped building and maintained Mobile Push Notifications microservice
 * Successfully brought up to production speed 4 new hires (backend developers)